Gesture System

 | rotation | number | Angle of swing (in radians) |

-focalXandfocalYCoordinates for a central focus of a plurality of touch points - When one finger slides,
+focalXandfocalYare coordinates of the center focus of multiple touch points - When a single finger slides,

 # long-press